 If the situation is such that Marines' presence must be obvious -- that is, we cannot limit it in extent -- another way to minimize our footprint is to limit its duration.
 Therefore, Marines will often attempt to deal with Fourth Generation enemies not by occupying an area, but by conducting punitive expeditions, or raids.
-These raids will usually be sea-based.
+These raids will usually be sea-based and both individually and collectively be of short duration.

 If all else fails, and only then, Marines will invade and occupy another country, usually as part of a joint or combined force.
-This is the least desirable option, because as foreign invaders and occupiers, we are at a severe disadvantage from the outset at the moral level of war.
+This is the least desirable option, because as foreign invaders and occupiers, we are at a severe disadvantage from the outset at the moral level of war and in the quest for legitimacy.